Blaine Gabbert: Tennessee Titans

 On March 27, 2018, Gabbert signed a two-year contract with the Tennessee Titans.

-On September 9, 2018, in the season-opener against the Miami Dolphins, Gabbert entered the game after starter Marcus Mariota suffered an elbow injury, but lost the game 27–20.
-Due to Mariota's injury, Gabbert started the following game against the Texans defeating them 20–17.
-Gabbert also started in Week 3 against his former team, the Jaguars.
+During the season-opening 27–20 road loss to the Miami Dolphins, Gabbert entered the game after starter Marcus Mariota suffered an elbow injury.
+Due to Mariota's injury, Gabbert started the next game against the Texans, defeating them 20–17.
+Gabbert also started the following week against his former team, the Jaguars.
 During that game, he struggled and was limited to eight passing yards before leaving the 9–6 road victory with a concussion.

-Due to another injury to Mariota, Gabbert started the final game of the 2018 season with a Wild Card playoff spot on the line.
-In the game against the Colts, Gabbert passed for 165 yards, one touchdown, and two interceptions.
+Due to another injury to Mariota, Gabbert started the final game of the season with a Wild Card playoff spot on the line.
+In the game against the Colts, Gabbert threw for 165 yards, a touchdown, and two interceptions.
 The Titans lost 33–17 and missed the playoffs.

 Gabbert was released by the Titans on March 15, 2019.

 Tampa Bay Buccaneers

 On March 27, 2019, Gabbert signed with the Tampa Bay Buccaneers, reuniting him with head coach Arians.
 On September 24, Gabbert was placed on injured reserve with a dislocated shoulder.

 Gabbert re-signed with the Buccaneers on a one-year contract on April 2, 2020.
-On February 7, 2021, Gabbert served as backup quarterback behind Tom Brady in Super Bowl LV, where they would go on to defeat the Kansas City Chiefs 31–9 giving Gabbert his first Super Bowl victory.
+On February 7, 2021, Gabbert served as backup quarterback behind Tom Brady in Super Bowl LV, where they would go on to defeat the Kansas City Chiefs 31–9, giving Gabbert his first Super Bowl victory.

 The Buccaneers re-signed Gabbert on May 10, 2021.
 The following April, the Buccaneers once again re-signed him.

 Gabbert remained Brady's backup in 2022 and made his only appearance of the season in Week 18 against the Falcons.
-In the game, Gabbert completed six passes for 29 yards and a touchdown to Russell Gage.
+Gabbert completed six passes for 29 yards and a touchdown to Russell Gage.

 Kansas City Chiefs

 Gabbert signed with the Chiefs on April 19, 2023.
 He started the regular season finale against the Los Angeles Chargers after the Chiefs elected to rest Patrick Mahomes.
-In his first start since 2018, Gabbert completed 15 of 30 passes for 154 yards, no touchdowns, and an interception to go along with 46 rushing yards during the narrow 13–12 victory.
+In his first start since 2018, Gabbert completed 15 of 30 passes for 154 yards and an interception to go along with 46 rushing yards during the narrow 13–12 victory.
 He won his second Super Bowl when the Chiefs defeated his former team, the San Francisco 49ers, 25–22 in overtime during Super Bowl LVIII.
-His contract expired on March 13, 2024 and he became an unrestricted free agent.
+His contract expired on March 13, 2024, and he became an unrestricted free agent.